ismail-cse-15/CO/README.md

 # CO
-This repository contains implementation of different combinatorial optimization problem
+This repository contains the implementation of different combinatorial optimization problem